adgellida/ubunsys/README.md

 * Check system integrity, repair network, missing GPG keys.

+And more...

 Tutorial
 =============================================

 Recommended steps:

-1. Push on 'Backup sudoers file'.

-2. Then push on 'Enable sudo without pass'.
+1. Push on 'Enable sudo without pass'.

 This way you can execute commands without asking your sudo pass each time.
 More quick so.

 You always can go to default pushing 'Import sudoers file' and selecting your backuped file before.

-3. Install packages you want.
+2. Install packages you want.

-4. Execute all tweaks, system actions or reparations you want.
+3. Execute all tweaks, system actions or reparations you want.

 TO DO
 =============================================

-* Support make install, 16.04.
+* Support make install.

-* Show hidden startup items, disable login sound.

 * Search box.